-As you’re building a new dwelling, you will need to obtain planning permission.
+As you’re building a new dwelling, you will need planning permission.
 It’s best to apply for planning before buying the land or buy a plot from the kit home company as they’ll will already have planning permission in place.

 You might find it hard to gain planning permission even if you’re replacing an existing dwelling as how the rules are applied varies between local councils.
 That said, they have a legal obligation to provide suitable plots and planning to anyone who would like to self build.

 Most of the UK’s leading kit home companies will have a planning specialist available who can help you to gain approval for an additional fee.